la2050/archive/_projects/2016/the-inner-city-dance-project-teaching-professional-dance-and-theater-to-las-inner-city-youth.md

   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned firms"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+project_proposal_description: >-
+  The Inner City Dance Project will bring professional dance training to students who other wise would not be able to access this training due to financial and geographic difficulties.
+We will identify 40 middle school and high school students, 5 foster youth, and 5 Zeneith Performing Arts (ZPA) students to participate in a ten-week dance and theater intensive that will conclude with a performance.
+The project will also subsidize class tuition for students who train with ZPA after the project.
+project_areas:
+  - Central LA
+  - South LA
+  - South Bay
+  - LAUSD
 project_proposal_best_place: >-
   With more than 28,000 performing arts jobs, Los Angeles has the nation’s best market for performing artists.
 However, young performing artists within Los